Blog Nutrition Edamame Side Effects: Is Too Much Of It Bad For You?

 • Salt to taste

-• Start by adding the water, quinoa and salt to a medium saucepan and bring it to a boil.
+• Start by adding the water, quinoa, and salt to a medium saucepan and bring it to the boil.

-• Once boiled, turn down the heat to lower, cover it and let it cook for about 15-20 minutes or until done.
+• Once boiled, turn down the heat to low, cover it, and allow it to cook for 15-20 minutes or until done.
 Remove and transfer to a large bowl then fluff it using a fork.

 See also